alrz199/transformers/README.md

-In order to see the output of the training phase please click on the following links:
+In order to see the output of the training phase please more clearly, click on the following links:

 transformer classifier: